Frank Calhoun

 Frank Wayne Calhoun (April 15, 1933 – April 24, 2021) was an American politician.
 He served as a Democratic member for the 62nd district of the Texas House of Representatives.

 Life and career

 Calhoun was born in Houston, Texas.
-He attended Texas Tech University and the University of Texas.
+He attended Texas Tech University, studying history and the University of Texas School of Law.

 Calhoun served in the Texas House of Representatives from 1967 to 1975.

 Calhoun died on April 24, 2021, in Austin, Texas, at the age of 88.